amitjohney/sylvatest/README.md

 ./apply.sh <your-environment-name>
 ```

-### Cleaning things up
+## Cleaning things up

 <!-- markdownlint-disable MD044 -->

-One limitation of this approach is that management cluster can not delete himself properly, as it will shoot itself in the foot at some point. [openstack-cleanup.sh](tools/openstack-cleanup.sh) script is provided to help cleaning the resources created by capo.
+One limitation of this approach is that management cluster can not delete itself properly, as it will shoot itself in the foot at some point.

+For resources created by CAPO, the [`tools/openstack-cleanup.sh`](tools/openstack-cleanup.sh) script is provided to help cleaning the resources.

 <!-- markdownlint-enable MD044 -->